Why do I get a client SSL/TLS negotiation error when I try to connect to my load balancer?

 I receive a Secure Sockets Layer (SSL)/Transport Layer Security (TLS) negotiation error when I try to connect to my load balancer.
 Why am I getting this error?

-A client TLS negotiation error refers to a TLS connection initiated by the client that was unable to establish a session with the load balancer.
+A client TLS negotiation error means that a TLS connection initiated by the client was unable to establish a session with the load balancer.
 TLS negotiation errors occur when clients try to connect to a load balancer using a protocol or cipher that the load balancer's security policy doesn't support.
-To establish a TLS connection, be sure that your client supports:
+To establish a TLS connection, be sure that your client supports the following:

 - One or more matching ciphers